arkime/arkimeweb/_wiki/architecture.md

 * A box represents a physical machine.
 * It is possible to run multiple capture processes per machine, or have a single capture process listen to multiple interfaces - ([FAQ Answer](faq#what-kind-of-packet-capture-speeds-can-arkime-capture-handle))
 * Recommend "Big Data" style boxes for capture - ([FAQ Answer](faq#what-kind-of-capture-machines-should-we-buy))
-* Run multiple Elasticsearch processes per machine since each ES node should be configured at most to 30G - ([FAQ Answer](faq#how-many-elasticsearch-nodes-or-machines-do-i-need))
+* Run multiple OpenSearch/Elasticsearch processes per machine since each ES node should be configured at most to 30G - ([FAQ Answer](faq#how-many-elasticsearch-nodes-or-machines-do-i-need))
 * Except for single host deployments, it is recommended/useful that all operator access flows through a single apache/viewer combination that can provide better authentication, logging, and a single choke point - ([FAQ Answer](faq#how-do-i-proxy-arkime-using-apache))

 #### Security
 {: .mb-0 }

-* All ES instances should have iptables for port 9200-920N and 9300-930N, where N is the number of ES instances per machine, and only allow the other Elasticsearch, capture and viewer machines to connect
+* All ES instances should have iptables for port 9200-920N and 9300-930N, where N is the number of ES instances per machine, and only allow the other OpenSearch/Elasticsearch, capture and viewer machines to connect
 * All viewer hosts, except the apache/viewer box, should have iptables for port 8005 and only allow other viewer machines to connect.
 The viewer must listen on OS interface if using multiple machines
 * The shared viewer instances can listen on localhost since only apache talks to it